-Genetic data shows that skin cancer risk includes more than UV exposureDecember 4th, 2012 in Cancer /
+Genetic data shows that skin cancer risk includes more than UV exposureDecember 4, 2012 in Medicine & Health / Cancer

 It's common knowledge that excessive UV exposure from sunlight raises your chances for skin cancer, but predicting whether someone will actually develop skin cancer remains difficult.
 In a new research report, scientists from the University of Alabama at Birmingham (UAB) and the University of Wisconsin–Madison show that the risk for skin cancer involves numerous genetic factors including family history, ethnicity, and genetic variations specific to each individual.
 Using these factors, the researchers developed a more precise model for assessing risk, which is published in the December 2012 issue of the journal Genetics.